 It happened to be my birthday and the view from the patio in the soft, early evening light was classic southern France: the purple of the lavender, the red of the laurel flowers, the green of the grapevines, the blues and purples of the hills and mountains beyond.

 The twilight was long, a raucous flock of birds burst into flight overhead and, weirdly, the music playing was a mixture of drum and base and didgeridoo – selected by the long-haired Scottish cameraman who had kept everyone laughing the entire trip.

 The last light of the sun, the music, the warmth, the aroma of spices and lavender and wine and fruit and cigarettes, the cicadas and birds, laughter and banter in French and English.
 Bam.
 All over rover.
 That’s how you fall in love with a country.

 Before the year was out, I had returned on holiday.
-Lucky for me, the human love of my felt just the same about the place.
+Lucky for me, the love of my life felt just the same about the place.
 So we went back again.
 And again.